croepha/Barclay/README.md

 This is work-in-progress graphical display server for the Linux kernel.
-This an attempt to create simpler alternatives to critical system services on Linux.
-At the current state, its not as much a serious project but more of an exploration of what could be done different from existing solutions.
+This is an attempt to create simpler alternatives to critical system services on Linux.
+At the current state, it's not as much a serious project but more of an exploration of what could be done different from existing solutions.

 The code in this repo is a little rough, much of it is in flux and needs some